 The shower turned on, and warm water sprayed her down, clothes and all.

 Sunshine was surprised, then confused, then angry because her clothes were soaked, then she thought, “I haven’t been clean in ages.”
 The water was warm, and felt good.
 “What are we going to do about that?”

 She washed her clothing, and herself.
 It was the first time since Fauna had died that Sunshine felt anything other than dead inside.

-The next part of the ongoing Armor 17 story.
-It’s Week 315 of #ThursThreads, hosted by Siobhan Muir.
-Please go read all the entries in this week’s #ThursThreads.
-They are always fun to read.
-And there are some great writers who turn out weekly.
+This is Week 547 of #ThursThreads, hosted by Siobhan Muir.
+Please go read all the stories in this week’s #ThursThreads.
+They are always fun to read, and there are some great writers who show up every week.